scipopt/papilo/README.md

 ```

 The value of `status` is `PostsolveStatus::kOk` if everything worked or `PostsolveStatus::kFail` otherwise.
-If everything worked then `origsol.primal` contains the primal solution values in the original problem space.
+If everything worked then the vector `origsol.primal` contains the primal solution values in the original problem space.

 # Presolve parameters

-There are several parameters that can be adjusted to influence the during presolving.
+There are several parameters that can be adjusted to influence the behavior during presolving.
 All the parameters and their default values are listed in the file `parameters.txt`.
 Adjusting a parameter via the command line when using the PaPILO exectuable works like this:
 ```